Winter garlic variety "GERMIDOUR"

 Allium sativum var sativum ssp silverskin subvar creole

 Germidour is a popular French winter garlic variety, favored by both home growers and professional gardeners.
-The variety forms large, attractive, uniform bulbs with a mild, pleasant taste and a light aroma.
+The variety produces large, attractive, uniform bulbs with a mild, pleasant flavor and a light aroma.

-Thanks to its early development and good level of resilience, Germidour provides a stable and high-quality yield in various climatic conditions.
+Thanks to early development and good resistance, Germidour ensures a stable and high-quality yield in various climatic conditions.

 An excellent choice for those seeking a productive, beautiful, and reliable winter garlic variety with a milder flavor – ideally suited for both fresh use and cooking.